felias-fogg/dw-link/docs/manual.md

  The only reasonable way to deal with this problem is to use a different MCU, one with an A, PA, or PB suffix.
 If you really need to debug this particular MCU and are aware of the problems and limitations, you can recompile the sketch with the compile time constant `STUCKAT1PC` set to 1.

-### 8.10 The start of the debugger takes a couple of seconds
+### 8.10 The start of the debugger takes two seconds

-The reason is that when the host establishes a connection to the debugger, the debugger is reset and the bootloader waits a couple of seconds.
+The reason is that when the host establishes a connection to the debugger, the debugger is reset and the bootloader waits two seconds.
 You can avoid that by disabling the auto-reset feature putting a capacitor of 10 µF or more between RESET and GND.

 <a name="section811"></a>